geferon/nodebb-theme-material/README.md

 Theme for NodeBB using Google Material Design
 =========================

-## Installation
+## Notes

-    * Install this theme using the "Plugins" page in NodeBB ACP
+    * Forked from Pichalite Repo

-    * After installation switch to the theme using the "Themes" page in ACP
+    * Includes fixes for SSO Logout and CSS Tweaks

-    * Restart NodeBB
+    * Includes Vote Counts on Topics.tpl

 ## Credits